I tried getting into a VPC using EventBridge Connection — Requesting an ALB inside a VPC from Step Functions without Lambda

 How It Works

-EventBridge Connection (Private) uses VPC Lattice's Resource Configuration / Resource Gateway, which enables reaching private resources inside a VPC.
+EventBridge Connection (Private) uses VPC Lattice's Resource Configuration / Resource Gateway.
+This allows it to reach private resources inside a VPC.

-- Resource Gateway: Placed in a subnet inside the VPC, it serves as an entry point that accepts traffic from VPC Lattice
+- Resource Gateway: Placed in a subnet inside the VPC, it serves as an entry point that accepts communication from VPC Lattice

-- Resource Configuration: Defines "which domain and port to reach."
+- Resource Configuration: A setting that defines "which domain and port to reach."
 It is associated with a Resource Gateway

 - EventBridge Connection (Private): Used by specifying a Resource Configuration.
-Requests via a Connection reach the destination in the order: VPC Lattice → Resource Gateway → destination
+Requests via the Connection reach the destination in the order: VPC Lattice → Resource Gateway → destination

 Data flow:

-- Step Functions executes an HTTP Task and references the EventBridge Connection
+- Step Functions executes an HTTP Task, referencing the EventBridge Connection

-- Authentication credentials associated with the Connection are used.
-Since credentials are held as a Secrets Manager secret managed by the Connection, the execution role requires
+- The authentication information associated with the Connection is used.
+Since the credentials are held as a Connection-managed Secrets Manager secret, the execution role requires

-events:RetrieveConnectionCredentialsand reference permissions to Secrets Manager - Step Functions sends the request.
-The Resource Configuration associated with the Connection delegates routing to VPC Lattice
+events:RetrieveConnectionCredentialsand reference permissions for Secrets Manager - Step Functions sends the request.
+The Resource Configuration associated with the Connection has VPC Lattice handle the routing

-- VPC Lattice reaches inside the VPC via the Resource Gateway, and the request is forwarded to the destination (Internal ALB) resolved by VPC internal DNS via the
+IN_VPCsetting, the request is forwarded to the destination (Internal ALB) resolved by VPC internal DNS

 Required IAM Permissions